 The financial reality: 85% of construction projects experience cost overruns, with large projects typically finishing up to 80% over budget.
 For megaprojects, 98% become delayed or over budget, with cost overruns often exceeding 30%.

-The owner's rep advantage: Projects utilizing an owner's representative can achieve cost savings of 5-15% of total project cost and see approximately 23% fewer change orders.
+The owner's rep advantage: Projects with an owner's representative can achieve cost savings of 5-15% of total project cost and see approximately 23% fewer change orders.
 This protection against budget creep means you're not scrambling for additional funding mid-project or making painful compromises to finish the work.

 Budget control matters most when you're working with fixed or limited budgets, managing projects funded by loans or public money requiring accountability, or juggling multiple financial priorities simultaneously.